agentic-commerce-catalog

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so baseline is 3.
-Description reinforces 'prompt' parameter but adds no extra meaning beyond schema definitions.
+Schema coverage is 100%, so the baseline is 3.
+The description adds no extra meaning beyond the schema, which already describes the parameters.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.